felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/overview.md

 ---

-Flyt is a more capable integration platform than the legacy Just Eat Takeaway integration platform.
+Flyt is a more capable integration platform, offering more integration features than the legacy Just Eat Takeaway integration platform.
+Using Flyt, you can push a menu into your Just Eat Store.
+You might also set up auto-accept.
 If you operate on a market not served by Flyt, it may still be possible to connect your store through Flyt if the Flyt team approves it.
 Not all integration features might however be available, depending on your market.
 For more information, contact HubRise at [support@hubrise.com](mailto:support@hubrise.com).

 ## Integration Features